Damon118/MS1/README.md

 ### Business Goals

-- The principal purpose of this site is to sell and market a product.
-The product in my MS1 project are different varities and dimensions of metallic plant supports, with a broad target market ranging from avid, experienced gardeners to novice and those with only a transient interest.
+- The principal purpose of this site is to sell and market a range of products.
+The products in my MS1 project are different varities and dimensions of metallic plant supports, with a broad target market ranging from avid, experienced gardeners to novices and those with only a transient interest.
 - Provide a good user experience.
-- Provide clear logic and benefits of utilising the product with engaging and captivating imagery and video examples.
+- Provide clear logic and benefits of utilising the product with engaging and captivating imagery.
 - Promote and present the different product models and their features/specifications.
 - Build brand awareness.
 - Promote sales, business development and engagement with prospective customers through the use of a contact form.